madanyc/workfront-learn.en/help/finances/2-setting-up-finances/exchange-rates-in-workfront.md

 >[!NOTE]
 >
->[!DNL Workfront] does not update or track current market values for exchange rates.
+>Workfront does not update or track current market values for exchange rates.
 Updates, if needed, must be done manually.